Boldly invite others to take their next step toward Jesus

 The Bible powerfully influences those who read it.
 It has divine power to inform and convict.
 It displays God’s power, wisdom, and compassion.
 Invite others to read and encounter Jesus in the Bible with you, in a small group, or at church.
 Provide a safe place to explore the Bible and ask questions without fear of being shamed or pressured.

-- Invite them to trust in Jesus (next lesson).
+- Invite them to trust in Jesus (This will be covered in INVITE – Lesson 2).

-Consider your current team activities: What are the most effective avenues to invite non-believers into our community, into the Scriptures, and into prayer?
+Consider your current ministry team or church activities: What are the most effective avenues to invite non-believers into our community, into the Scriptures, and into prayer?
 Are there ways we can be more inviting?

 Next Steps (Individually & Collectively)